-- GDP growth would likely decline as the consumption basket of an aging population shifts toward services.
-As the composition of spending (and thus output) of an aging population shifts toward services, a significant change in total factor productivity can be expected.
-Productivity of the service sectors has been considerably lower than that of others.
-This paper estimates that, in the absence of important technological changes in the service sectors and with lower savings, the annual rate of GDP growth would decline by about half of a percentage point. - Scenarios are also available for specific regions.
-The effect of an aging labor force on per capita GDP5 is particularly strong in the European Union and in Emerging Asia (a decline of 0.1 percentage points a year).
+- An increase in the rate of participation of older workers, other things equal, would help raise the rate of per capita GDP growth.
+However, the increase in the participation rate of older workers and the resulting increase in output will not be enough to compensate for an increasingly smaller relative labor force of younger workers in today's advanced countries but will be sufficient to offset the aging effect in emerging economies (to the extent that productivity of labor increases).
+Of course, if personal savings declines in terms of GDP, the total impact of increased labor force participation by older workers will be smaller-GDP per capita would only be 3 percent higher than in the baseline scenario (i.e., no increase in participation). - GDP growth would likely decline as the consumption basket of an aging population shifts toward services.
+As the composition of spending (and thus output) of an aging population shifts toward services, a significant decline in total factor productivity can be expected.
+Productivity of the service sectors has been considerably lower than that of other sectors.
+This paper estimates that, in the absence of important technological changes in the service sectors and with lower savings, the annual rate of GDP growth would decline by about half of a percentage point. - The effect of an aging labor force on per capita GDP7 vvaries among different regions.
+This effect is particularly strong in the European Union and in Emerging Asia (declines of 0.3 and 0.1 percent a year, respectively).
 Latin America shows no decline.
-However, the impact of lower labor productivity appears to be somewhat stronger in the case of Latin America than for other regions.
-Finally, the impact of an increase in labor force participation by those aged 65 and above is more pronounced in Africa.
-Sub-Saharan Africa shows an increase of 0.4 percentage points, as the region initially has labor force dividends before the lower fertility impacts the labor force. - Growing aging-related outlays are expected to raise fiscal deficits considerably.
-The estimated steady increase, to a cumulative 5 percentage points of GDP by 2050, is likely to drive public debt to unsustainable levels.
-It is noteworthy that this fiscal problem is of a larger magnitude, as a proportion of GDP, among the emerging and developing economies because they face a more rapid aging process than the advanced economies, which are already confronting the impacts of aging.
+However, the impact of lower labor productivity appears to be somewhat stronger in the case of Latin America than in other regions.
+Finally, the impact of an increase in labor force participation by those aged 65 and above is more pronounced in Sub-Saharan Africa.
+This region shows an increase of 0.4 percentage points, as the region has labor force dividends before the lower fertility impacts the labor force.

+- Growing aging-related outlays are expected to raise fiscal deficits considerably.
+The estimated steady increase, to a cumulative 5 percentage points of GDP by 2050, is likely to drive public debts to unsustainable levels.
+It is noteworthy that this fiscal problem is of a larger magnitude, as a proportion of GDP, in the case of emerging and developing economies because they face a more rapid aging process than the advanced economies, which are already confronting the impacts of aging.
 Clearly, the deterioration in public finances, if not addressed, would have dire consequences. - The well-being of the world is highly dependent on the rate of investment and technological advances.
 If these falter, the situation would look more precarious.